noura-github/SpringBootSecurityDemo/README.md

 Main Used Tools

-Java 8, Spring Boot (Security, JPA), Hibernate, MySql
+Java 8, Spring Boot (Security, JPA), Hibernate, MySql.
-IDE: Eclipse
+IDE: Eclipse.

 How to run this project?